IdoMangadi/SP2-A3-Catan/README.md

 ### Player Class (`Player`)
 Represents each player in the game, managing resources, actions, and development cards.

+## Relationships

+- The Board class contains the board elements (hexagons, edges, vertices), the pieces (rodas, settlements) and cards (25 of them).
+The Board also has pointers to the players and it manages the game state.
+- Each Hexagon holds a vector of pointers to its verteces (6 of them).
+- Each Edge holds a vector of pointers to its verteces (2 of them).
+- Each Vertex holds a vector of pointers to its edges (2/3 of them).

 ## Usage

 1. **Compile**: Compile the program using the provided Makefile.